cvknage/ObjectiveC-Basic-Blocks/README.md

 What Objective-C Basic Blocks is not!
 Objective-C Basic Blocks is not a full featured block framework.

-If you can't get enough of blocks, I suggest taking a look at a briliant framework called [BlocksKit](http://pandamonia.github.com/BlocksKit)
+If you can't get enough of blocks, I suggest taking a look at a brilliant framework called [BlocksKit](http://pandamonia.github.com/BlocksKit)